ALLIANCES

 As Mantler's other major and unique voice, Robert Wyatt has been inextricably linked with his music.
 His whimsical interpretations of songs with Edward Gorey's texts on The Hapless Child are classics, on Silence he not only provided vocals but also percussion tracks, on Many Have No Speech he sings Philippe Soupault's texts in French (!), and on the School of Understanding album he contributes one central song (which appeared during performances in a specially produced music video clip).
 Their last collaboration was Hide and Seek, an album featuring duets with Susi Hyldgaard, with music composed by Mantler to texts of Paul Auster.

-For more information see Robert Wyatt on Wikipedia and the Robert Wyatt website.
+For more information see the Robert Wyatt website.

 Nick Mason